-Buying a Prepaid UK sim card can help you save on roaming cost within the UK and EU (This may change when Brexit happens).
+Buying a Prepaid UK sim card can help you save on roaming cost within the UK and depending on the sim card, possibly within the EU.
 Whether you’re staying in the UK or passing through Heathrow on your way to Europe this guide will help you pick up a sim card at the airport.

 How to use a UK Prepaid Sim Card

-Below’s a table of the band frequencies that the UK uses, make sure your phone supports these before you buy a sim card.
+Below’s a table of the band frequencies that the UK mobile phone network uses, make sure your phone supports these before you buy a sim card.